esp-rs/book/src/writing-your-own-application/logging.md

 ## The `defmt` Framework

-`defmt` is a highly efficient logging framework designed for resource-constrained environments, such as embedded systems.
+[defmt] is a highly efficient logging framework designed for resource-constrained environments, such as embedded systems.
 It offers compact, binary-encoded log messages, reducing the overhead associated with traditional string-based logging.​ For more information about see [defmt-documentation].

 ### Integrating `defmt` with `esp-println`

 `esp-println` can be configured to work seamlessly with defmt, providing a global logger that outputs defmt-encoded messages.
 To set this up:​

-1. Add Dependencies to your `Cargo.toml`:
+1. Add dependencies to your `Cargo.toml`:
 ```toml
 defmt            = "0.3.10"
 esp-hal          = { version = "1.0.0-beta.0", features = ["defmt", "esp32c6"] }
 esp-println      = { version = "0.13.0", features = ["defmt-espflash", "esp32c6"] }
 ```
-Ensure you specify the feature corresponding to your target device (e.g., esp32c6 for ESP32-C6).
+Ensure you specify the feature corresponding to your target device (e.g., `esp32c6` for ESP32-C6).

 2. Set log level in your `.config.toml`:
 ```toml
 [env]
 DEFMT_LOG="info" # Set desired log level
 ```
+For more details about filtering see [filtering].

 3. Minimal example:
 ```rust